GW Invariants Relative Normal Crossings Divisors

+Assume $(X,\omega, J)$ is a smooth symplectic manifold with a normal crossing divisor $V$, and restrict to the subspace $\J(X,V)$ of $V$-compatible almost complex structures on $X$.
+For transversality purposes we also need to turn on Gromov-type perturbations $(J, \nu)\in \JV(X, V)$.

-The construction of the relative moduli space takes several stages; in this section we describe the main piece \best \M_s(X,V) \eest containing stable $(J,\nu)$-holomorphic maps $f:C\ra X$ into $X$ without any components or nodes in $V$, such that all the points in $f^{-1}(V)$ are marked, and come decorated by the sequence $s$ of multiplicities recording the order of contact of $f$ to each local branch of $V$.
+The definition of $\oM(X, V)$ takes several stages.
+In this section we describe the main piece \bear \M(X,V)\ra \JV(X, V) \eear consisting of stable $(J, \nu)$-holomorphic maps $f:C\ra X$ into $X$ without any components or nodes in $V$, such that all the points in $f^{-1}(V)$ are marked, and each marked point $x$ of $C$ comes decorated by a sequence of multiplicities recording the order of contact of $f$ at $x$ to each local branch of $V$.
+There is a forgetful map \bear \ft_V: \M(X, V) \ra \oM(X) \eear that forgets the contact information to $V$ and whose image is the open subset \bear U = \{ f\in \oM(X)\;|\; \text{ $f$ has no components and no nodes in $V$ }\}. \eear Here the domain $C$ of $f$ could be nodal, as long as all its nodes are off $V$, and could be disconnected, as long as none of its irreducible components is mapped entirely in $V$.
+We also define the leading order section (\ref{sect.lead}) and use it to construct a refined evaluation map on $\M(X, V)$.

-There is a fair amount of discrete topological/combinatorial data that needs to be kept track of in the definition of $\M_s$.
-We also discuss the construction of the leading order section which keeps track of more information than the ordinary evaluation map, and construct an enhanced evaluation map using it.
-This information will then be crucial in the later sections when we construct the relatively stable map compactification.

-We start by explaining how the discussion in Section 4 of \cite{ip1} extends to the case when $V$ is a normal crossings divisor.